June 19, 2013

 Kasich cuts to local govs also spur levies this fall

-We’ve been working on a project highlighting how the Kasich Administration’s $1.8 billion in Ohio public education cuts have lead many school districts around the state to the November ballot seeking new or additional local tax dollars.
+We’ve been working to highlight how the Kasich Administration’s $1.8 billion in Ohio public education cuts have lead many school districts around the state to the November ballot seeking new or additional local tax dollars.
 The same thing is happening for some local governments in Ohio as well.
+[Read more…]

 Ohio communities continue to feel devastating impact of state budget cuts